lmjin/marketplace-dapp/README.md

 6. To run UI run, take mnemonic seed phrase and create account in meta mask, and run 'npm run dev' in terminal

 ## Project Requirements
-  -Truffle project
+  - Truffle project
-  -Smart contract commented by specs
+  - Smart contract commented by specs
-  -At least 5 passing tests with explanations -Development to serve front end** -design_patterns.md
+  - At least 5 passing tests with explanations
+  - Development to serve front end**
+  - design_patterns.md
-  -avoid_common attacks.md
+  - avoid_common attacks.md
-  -implement a library - used openzeppelin (SafeMath, Ownable, Destructible)
+  - implement a library - used openzeppelin (SafeMath, Ownable, Destructible)

 ## Disclaimer
 - UI attempted but is not functional with application